-There are plenty of reasons behind this population boom, from the incredible natural scenery and endless recreational opportunities to a growing job market and friendly, laid-back vibe.
 Of course, all this growth can make it challenging to find the right home to buy.
-Luckily, the South Puget Sound area has a wealth of opportunities for home buyers—particularly those looking to build a custom home.
+Luckily, the South Puget Sound area has a wealth of opportunities for homebuyers—particularly those looking to build a custom home.

 The South Puget Sound region ranges from the coast all the way to Mount Rainier National Park.
 It hugs the southern end of Puget Sound and includes a wide variety of cities and towns.
-Home buyers have their choice of picturesque oceanfront communities, large bustling cities, quaint, tight-knit towns or peaceful country properties in the remote foothills.
+Homebuyers have their choice of picturesque oceanfront communities in Grays Harbor County, large bustling cities in Thurston County, and quaint, tight-knit towns or peaceful country properties in the remote foothills.

-Today, we’ll dive deeper into the six counties that make up South Puget Sound, so you can find the area that best fits your needs:
+If any of those options sound good to you, let’s dive deeper into the six counties that make up South Puget Sound so that you can find the area that best fits your needs:

 This sparsely populated county is all about nature.
 It includes dozens of beautiful lakes and waterways, world-class state and national parks, and stunning beaches.

-Much like its neighboring counties, Lewis includes world-class recreational opportunities in the Cascade Mountains, on Cowlitz River or Riffe Lake, at Walupt Creek Falls, and more.
+Much like its neighboring counties, Lewis County includes world-class recreational opportunities in the Cascades, on Cowlitz River or Riffe Lake, at Walupt Creek Falls, and more.
 The county also includes parts of Mount Rainier National Park, Mount St. Helens National Volcanic Monument, and other nationally protected lands.

 The economy of Lewis County is similar to that of Grays Harbor—on average, it has a lower cost of living than the rest of the Pacific Northwest and the nation.
-The median home price is in the low $200,000s, which indicates that you can probably find affordable land there.
-Home appreciation in the last decade has exceeded 18 percent, so building there would likely be a great investment.
+The median home price is a little under $252,000, which indicates that you can probably find affordable land there.
+Home appreciation in the last year has exceeded 13 percent, so building there would likely be a great investment.

 The cost of living here is a bit higher than in Lewis and Grays Harbor counties, but it’s still lower than in other parts of Washington.
-The median home price is around $250,000, but that number is trending upward as the population grows.
-In fact, the county has more than doubled in size since 2000, so now is likely a good time to buy here and start building equity.
+The median home price is around $440,000, which is a significant increase from previous years.

 The leading job sectors in Mason County are manufacturing, retail, agriculture/forestry, fishing/hunting, and healthcare and social assistance, which shows that the strength of the economy is balanced between residents and visitors.
 And although the county includes just a few relatively small school districts, they are growing as more people move to the area.
-In fact, two districts are currently in talks to build a new cooperative high school to try to stay ahead of student growth.
+In fact, two districts had to build a new cooperative high school in 2018 to stay ahead of student growth.

-With a lower cost of living than northern Washington, Pacific County has a median home price of just $163,000.
-However, be aware that this area is growing slowly.
-In fact, future job growth is expected to be lower here than in the rest of the country.
+With a lower cost of living than northern Washington, Pacific County has a median home price of just a little more than $260,000.
+However, be aware that this area has grown significantly in the past few years.
+Future job growth is expected to be lower here than in the rest of the country.

-Pacific County wraps around Willapa Bay, which provides 25 percent of the nation’s oyster harvest.
+Pacific County wraps around Willapa Bay, which provides 10-20 percent of the nation’s oyster harvest.
 Other leading industries here are tourism, forestry, and fishing.
-Not surprisingly, the public school system is small, with just 20 schools serving 3,000 students—a good environment for families seeking a low student-to-teacher ratio.
+Not surprisingly, the public school system is small with 21 schools serving 3,100 students—a good environment for families seeking a low student-to-teacher ratio.

 Tucked between the southern end of Puget Sound and Mount Rainier National Park is Pierce County, one of the nation’s fastest-growing counties.
 It includes dense cities and suburbs around Tacoma and less populous rural areas near the mountains.

-The population of Pierce County is roughly 876,000, with more than 210,000 of its residents living in Tacoma.
-Pierce offers many of the same perks as its neighbors, including incredible water sports, birding, snow skiing, hiking, camping, and more.
+The population of Pierce County is just under 905,000, with more than 212,000 of its residents living in Tacoma.
+Pierce offers many of the same perks as its neighbors, including incredible water sports, birding, skiing, hiking, camping, and more.
 Meanwhile, Tacoma is building a name for itself as an arts, nightlife, and culture center.

-Nestled at the southern tip of Puget Sound, Thurston County has more than 250,000 residents.
-Its largest city is Olympia, the state capital, with about 47,000 people.
+Nestled at the southern tip of Puget Sound, Thurston County has more than 290,000 residents.
+Its largest city is Olympia, the state capital, with more than 51,000 people.

-The State of Washington is one of the top employers in the county, followed by retail, healthcare, tourism, education, and construction.
+The state is one of the top employers in the county, followed by retail, healthcare, tourism, education, and construction.
 With an influx of new residents, the job market is expected to grow steadily over the next decade, and the rate should even exceed the national average.

-For home buyers looking for land within the beautiful Pacific Northwest, South Puget Sound may be exactly what you were hoping to find.
-The area offers lively mid-sized cities, quaint oceanside towns, and remote mountain properties, all surrounded by more parks and waterways than you could ever fully explore.
-Best of all, South Puget Sound is still affordable, making it a wonderful place to find land and build a custom home.
+For homebuyers looking for land within the beautiful Pacific Northwest, South Puget Sound may be exactly what you were hoping to find.
+The area offers lively medium-sized cities, quaint oceanside towns, and remote mountain properties, all surrounded by more parks and waterways than you could ever fully explore.
+While South Puget Sound has seen enormous growth and increased home prices, there is still opportunity to purchase land and build a custom home.